cedardevs/onestop/docs/developer/internal-practices.md

   1. Run the `manageVersions.sh` script to get the version number throughout the project.
   2. It may not be necessary to increment the version before tagging.
 After the last release, we bumped the minor version, as *you will* after tagging.
   3. It is only necessary to "bump the version" if this release is determined to be a new major version.
 If the changes in master broke backward compatibility, bump the major version, review changes and commit.
-  4. If the version number was incremented, make a PR to master to have a reviewer ensure proper semantic version.
+  4. If the version number was incremented, make a PR (git Pull Request) to master to have a reviewer ensure proper semantic version.
 If not, proceed to the next step.
-  5. After branch is merged to master, tag master.
-The tag needs to match the version and prefixed with a "v", e.g. "vMajor.minor.path"
+  5. After merging the branch to master, tag master.
+The tag needs to match the version and be prefixed with a "v", e.g. "**v**Major.minor.patch" --> `v2.13.1`.
      ```
      git tag <tag>
      git push origin <tag>
      ```
   6. If this is a new major version, create a branch from that commit named for this version `release/[version]`, e.g. `release/3.x`.
   7. If this is a minor version, create a PR into the release branch.
-  8. IMPORTANT: On master, increment the minor version number using `manageVersions.sh`, commit to directly to master (small change, no need for PR).
+  8. IMPORTANT: On master, increment the minor version number using `manageVersions.sh`, commit to directly to master (this is a small change, so no need for a PR).
   9. Write the release notes on GitHub:
-     * pushing that tag should have created a new release in the "releases" tab on github.
+     * Pushing that tag should have created a new release in the "releases" tab on github.
      * [Draft the release][draft release] from the corresponding tag on the `master` branch.
      * Have at least one team member review the release notes.
      * Publish the [release](https://github.com/cedardevs/onestop/releases) on GitHub.